These Bacon Bombs are the perfect cheesy snack or appetizer idea! They’re so popular with anyone who tries them, so be sure to make plenty!

 - refrigerated biscuits – these form the “breading” or outer coat of your bombs.

 - mozzarella cheese: Cut into cubes.
 These go inside your bacon bombs and give them a texture a little like mozzarella sticks.
 Nothing like bacon coated in cheesy goodness!
 Yum!!

-- butter, garlic powder, Italian seasoning – this is a mixture you’ll brush on the bombs after they’re done cooking.
-The flavor it adds to these bacon bombs, so, so good.
+- butter, garlic powder, and Italian seasoning – this is a mixture you’ll brush on the bombs after they’re done cooking.
+The flavor the butter mixture adds to these bacon bombs – is so, so good.
 I can’t even describe it!
 It makes them addictive.